 Who Needs to Pay Inheritance Tax?

-Inheritance tax is typically paid by the executors of the estate, usually from the estate’s assets before distribution to beneficiaries.
-The tax rate is 40% on the amount above the nil-rate band.
-Understanding who is liable for inheritance tax is crucial for planning.
+Inheritance tax is typically paid by the executors (if there is a Will) or administrators (if there is no Will) of the estate, usually from the estate’s assets before distribution to beneficiaries.
+The tax rate is 40% on the amount above the nil rate band.
+HMRC requires that IHT on certain assets — particularly property — is paid before a Grant of Probate or Letters of Administration can be issued, which can create a significant cash-flow problem for families.

-By understanding the basics of inheritance tax, you can take steps to minimize your estate’s tax liability.
-We will continue to explore strategies for minimizing inheritance tax in the following sections.
+By understanding the basics of inheritance tax, you can take steps to reduce your estate’s tax liability.
+We will continue to explore strategies for minimising inheritance tax in the following sections.

 Key Exemptions in Inheritance Tax

-Utilizing the available exemptions is a key strategy in inheritance tax planning.
-By understanding and making the most of these exemptions, you can significantly reduce the value of your estate that is subject to inheritance tax, thereby minimizing the tax burden on your beneficiaries.
+Utilising the available exemptions is a key strategy in inheritance tax planning.
+By understanding and making the most of these exemptions, you can significantly reduce the value of your estate that is subject to inheritance tax, thereby minimising the tax burden on your beneficiaries.

 Annual Gift Exemption